 Most cloud-based EPM software embraces Excel as a front-end, but also comes equipped with advanced data analysis tools on the back-end.
 This allows for multidimensional modeling of what-if scenarios that provides enhanced visibility to reduce oversights and errors.

 Break free of spreadsheets once and for all.
-To learn more read No More Spreadsheets: Top 5 Reasons to STOP using Excel for Planning and Performance Management.
+To learn more, read 5 Signs You Are Abusing Excel for Planning white paper.